epadam/CNN-AV1-intra-encoder/source/cnn_partition_intra.rst

 The encoder will go down the smallest block

 =========================================================================================
-Current Statistic and Machine Learning Strategies for Partition Mode Selection in AV1
+Current Fast Partition Mode Selection Strategies in AV1
 =========================================================================================

-In order to save encoding time, AV1 applies the most acceleration functions in partition mode selections, as shown in figure below.
+To experience all the partition modes is very time consuming.
+Both satistical and machine learning based strategies are used for fast partition mode selection in AV1, as shown in figure below.

 .. image:: img/ml_rd_pick.png

+Two satistical methods in fast partition mode selection.
+One uses information collected in first pass encoding to decide if None mode should be skipped for 16x16 blocks.
+The other one is based on motion vector search results to decide if it should directly go to Split mode and skip others.

-All the machine learning functions share the same simple neural network structure as shown in the Figure below.
+The machine learning model includes support vector machine (SVM) and neural network (NN).
+SVM takes the encoding results from None mode to decide if the encoding should be terminated.
+The neural network structure is shown in the Figure below.
 Although it allows maximum 10 layers and 128 nodes per hidden layer.
 All the models used in AV1 only contain 1 or 2 hidden layers and 16 to 64 nodes per layer.
-All the functions' weights and bias are pre stored in the source file.
+All the functions' weights and bias are pre-stored in the source file.

 .. image:: img/NNstructure.png
    :width: 60%